Grocon: Swanston Street wall incident

 On 28 March 2013, during wind gusts of up to 102 km/h, a brick wall on the boundary of a Grocon development on Swanston Street collapsed killing three people.
 The wall's safety, the role of the billboards Grocon had attached to the structure, and the self-supporting nature of the structure designed by the previous owner were initially identified as possible causes.
 The billboard extended 1 m above the wall and was suggested to have acted as a sail.
 There was early speculation as to the role of the advertising hoarding and whether a permit had been granted or whether a permit was needed.
 There were also questions surrounding the role of tree roots in destabilising the wall.
 An unidentified spokesperson for the Victorian Government asked unions not to block productivity over the case.
 WorkSafe Victoria filed criminal charges against Grocon and Aussie Signs who were employed by Grocon to construct the billboard.
 Police acting in the case have stated that Grocon representatives refused to give evidence, and the company did not release an engineering report the court has asked for access to, saying it "was not relevant".

 In November 2014 Grocon was fined $250,000 in the Magistrates Court after it pleaded guilty to a single workplace safety charge "... relating to the risk posed by the wall, rather than causing it to fall down."

 Alleged sabotage

 Grocon experienced two fires on separate Victorian construction sites, and various other acts of suspected sabotage in June 2014.

 List of developments

 As of December 2013, Grocon built four of Australia's five tallest buildings in Melbourne, Sydney, and South-east Queensland.
-Grocon subsequently increased it operations abroad in India and the United Arab Emirates.
+Grocon subsequently increased its operations abroad in India and the United Arab Emirates.